DaveTrev/Rock-Paper-Scissors-v2/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 - - -

-## Testing
-The Site has been tested on Chrome and Firefox, using Devtools in Chrome and Chrome on Android

 # **Testing**
-The site has been tested on Chrome, Edge and Firefox, there was an issue with Firefox that is now resolved, more information regarding this in the Bugs section below.
-The site has also been tested on iPhone and Android devices with a minor bug concerning iPhone, this is also further explained in the Bugs section below.
+The Site has been tested on Chrome and Firefox, using Devtools in Chrome and Chrome on Android.

 ### Responsiveness
 ![AmIResponsive](images/readme-images/amiresponsivep2.png)

 Keeping the design of the central to the page, allowed the page to remain mobile responsive aswell as displaying well on desktop and tablet.
-Although on the Galaxy Fold in Chrome DevTools the site displays in line.
+Although on the Galaxy Fold in Chrome DevTools the site displays poorly with all icons inline.

 ![mobile-display](images/readme-images/mobile-display.png)